This is the Call for Abstracts for both the AM-Nat Biology and the AM-Nat business conferences.

 All conference authors and presenters are required to attend the conference.
 If there are special circumstances, special requests can be made to the organizing committee for consideration.
 However, the goal for the conference is to present and receive and respond to feedback received during the presentation.

 All conference authors and presenters certify that the work is their own, that they have sufficient permission from their institutions to present their work, and that they grant The Blyth Institute has unlimited rights to make use of their abstracts, presentations, and papers for its own purposes as it sees fit.

 All accepted abstracts will be given a time at the conference to speak.
-If an abundance of abstracts are received, the conference committee may decide to extend the conference to the 15th or 17th, or have multiple speakers in the same time slot.
-The default amount of time for a presentation is 20 minutes.
-If you require more time, please inform the conference committee so arrangements can be made.
+If an abundance of abstracts are received, the conference committee may decide to extend the conference or have multiple speakers in the same time slot.
+The default amount of time for a presentation is 35 minutes with a 5 minute Q&A. If you require more time, please inform the conference committee so arrangements can be made.

 After the conference, all conference presenters will be offered a chance to submit a full paper for publication for a special-issue of an appropriate journal or for a print volume.
 Presentation at the conference does not guarantee inclusion in the publication.
-All submitted papers will undergo a peer review process for referreeing and quality control.
+All submitted papers will undergo a peer review process for refereeing and quality control.
 As an author, you may also be asked to be a reviewer.
-Papers will be due May 16th (NOTE – this has been updated – was May 2nd) to allow for revision based on feedback from the conference.
+Papers will be due one month after the end of the conference to allow for revision based on feedback from the conference.
 If you require an extension, please email the conference committee for consideration.